shirotak/CellLine_HRD_DrugRes/README.md

-# Homologous recombination deficiency does not correlate with platinum or PARP inhibitor in vitro sensitivity in a cell line library
+# Homologous recombination deficiency unrelated to platinum and PARP inhibitor response in cell line libraries
 This page provides processed data and codes to reproduce the results of the corresponding paper.
 Other codes for preprocessing are available from authors upon reasonable request.